julianpeeters/avro-scala-macro-annotation-examples/README.md

 avro-scala-macro-annotation-examples
 ====================================

+Example of how to use the @AvroRecord annotation to make a Scala case class Avro serializable.

-Examples in Apache Avro, Scalding, Spark, Scalavro, Salat-Avro
+//TODO: Examples in Apache Avro, Scalding, Spark, Scalavro, Salat-Avro